Manojrajbhar2/mynewdoc/Crunchy-postgres-Exporter/NEW  CRUNCHY _EXPORTER/Crunchy-Postgres-Exporter 8b1fb0db5d814d75bcccce296b0dc7d8.md

 podman run -d --pod crunchy-postgres --name postgres_crunchy -e "POSTGRES_DB=postgres" -e "POSTGRES_USER=postgres" -e "POSTGRES_PASSWORD=redhat" -v /home/yogendra/shiksha_portal/crunchy/postgres/data:/var/lib/postgresql/data docker.io/postgres:12
 ```

-- **d**: This flag indicates that the container should run in detached mode (in the background).
+- **-d**: This flag indicates that the container should run in detached mode (in the background).
 - **-pod crunchy-postgres**: This flag specifies that the container should be part of the existing "crunchy-postgres" pod.
-- **-name postgres_crunchy**: This flag assigns the name "postgres_crunchy" to the container.
+- **--name postgres_crunchy**: This flag assigns the name "postgres_crunchy" to the container.
-- **e "POSTGRES_DB=postgres"**: This flag sets the environment variable **POSTGRES_DB** within the container to "postgres",
+- **-e "POSTGRES_DB=postgres"**: This flag sets the environment variable **POSTGRES_DB** within the container to "postgres",
-- **e "POSTGRES_USER=postgres"**: This flag sets the environment variable **POSTGRES_USER** within the container to "postgres",It indicate the username.
+- **-e "POSTGRES_USER=postgres"**: This flag sets the environment variable **POSTGRES_USER** within the container to "postgres",It indicate the username.
-- **e "POSTGRES_PASSWORD=redhat"**: This flag sets the environment variable **POSTGRES_PASSWORD** within the container to "redhat", which is the password for the PostgreSQL user.
+- **-e "POSTGRES_PASSWORD=redhat"**: This flag sets the environment variable **POSTGRES_PASSWORD** within the container to "redhat", which is the password for the PostgreSQL user.
-- **v/home/yogendra/shiksha_portal/crunchy/postgres/data:/var/lib/postgresql/data**: This allows you to persist the PostgreSQL data outside the container, ensuring that the data is retained even if the container is removed.
+- **-v /home/yogendra/shiksha_portal/crunchy/postgres/data:/var/lib/postgresql/data**: This allows you to persist the PostgreSQL data outside the container, ensuring that the data is retained even if the container is removed.
 - **docker.io/postgres:12**: This specifies the Docker image to use for the container. the container will be based on the "postgres:12" image from Docker Hub.

 **3. Do Changes in configuration file:**